How to get sleep

-How to get to sleep is the focus of this week’s challenge.
+How to get sleep - a restful good night’s sleep” - is the focus of this week’s challenge.
 The simple 3-step habit change that is outlined below will help you to “jumpstart” healthy sleeping habits.

 Less sleep leads to more obesity